Envira Gallery Blog

 Once again, I’m going to leave this photo unedited.
 If you are working with more than one layer, Flatten them now.

-To make a mask, click on the Adjustment Layer icon at the bottom of the Layers panel.
+To make a mask, click the Adjustment Layer icon at the bottom of the Layers panel.
 Then select Solid Color from the options that appear.

 Close up screenshot of Photoshop's Adjustment Layer option selected and highlighted with yellow circle